cleaner-bot/website/mkdocs/legal/privacy.md

 - date of the account creation.
 - server join time.
 - user flags.
+- language.

-User information for "Dashboard" and "Challenge" are:
+User information for "Dashboard", "Challenge" and "Verification" are:

 - IP address.
 - unique user id (number).